nivit/polybar-module-news/README.md

 # Polybar Module - News

 ## Description
-This [polybar](https://github.com/jaagr/polybar) module displays RSS/Atom feeds, so you can read news in your browser by a simple click on the bar.
+This [polybar](https://github.com/jaagr/polybar) module displays RSS/Atom feeds,
+so you can read news in your browser by a simple click on the bar.
+You can also find/choose a specific news by a menu (via rofi) opened by a keyboard shortcut.

 ## Screenshot